AngeloJacobo/Customize-Android-Apps/README.md

 ```
 ![image](https://user-images.githubusercontent.com/87559347/197370222-ff719c12-d688-40db-9c27-ea5218187fb1.png)

 3. We can now convert the decompiled codes back to `.apk` file.
-Go back to Easy APK tool, change the compile name, then cick on Compile to compile it back to apk file.
+Go back to `Easy APK tool`, change the compile name, then cick on Compile to compile it back to apk file.
 The generated `.apk` file will be created under `/2-Recompiled APKs/`.
 ![image](https://user-images.githubusercontent.com/87559347/197329747-74eacbf7-affe-4353-b419-df8397264f2e.png)
 4. Install the apk to your phone.
 Done!
 The app will not appear on your app drawer but you can of course still see it installed in Settings>Apps>App_Name.
 5. Now that we made it impossible for the app to not appear on the app drawer.
 How can then we open it?
 You can use [Android Debug Bridge (ADB)](https://developer.android.com/studio/command-line/adb) to launch the activity of the app.
 But a simpler way is to install [Activity Launcher](https://play.google.com/store/apps/details?id=de.szalkowski.activitylauncher&gl=US).
 As shown below `My App` appears on the `Activity Launcher`, just click any activities under it to open the app.
 Some activities might throw errors but just try each activities until the app is launched.